morey-tech/managed-argocd-lab-template/README.md

 Due to the change in the repo, Argo CD will detect that the Application is out-of-sync.
 It will template the Helm chart (i.e., `helm template`) and patch the `guestbook` deployment with the new image tag, triggering a rolling update.

 ### 4.3.
-Enable auto-sync and auto-heal for the guestbook Application.
+Enable auto-sync and self-heal for the guestbook Application.
 Any change to the `guestbook` Helm chart source in the repo, or the Application itself, can be applied automatically by enabling the automated sync policy.

 1. In the top menu, click "APP DETAILS".